Alessandra1718/GWC-Summer-2024/README.md

 I have uploaded the .js files to github to showcase my projects:
 - Interactie Avatar
   - This is a simple character that blinks his eyes when you press on the screen.
+- Collection Style Game
+  - This is a simple game where you move the platform at the bottom of the screen left and rigth to try and collect as many falling objects as possible while a counter variable keeps score in the top left corner.
 - Choose Your Own Adventure Game